Web & Digital

 The most important factor is whether your stack renders HTML on the server or in the browser.
 Server-side rendering (SSR) and static site generation (SSG) send complete HTML to search engine crawlers on the first request.
 Client-side rendering (CSR) sends an empty page and relies on JavaScript to fill it in.

 Google can execute JavaScript, but there is a delay before client-rendered pages enter the index.
-Bing, social media crawlers, and AI search engines handle JavaScript inconsistently.
-If your stack does not produce HTML on the server, you are gambling on crawler capabilities.
+Bing, Yandex, social media crawlers, and AI bots (GPTBot, PerplexityBot, ClaudeBot) handle JavaScript inconsistently.
+Voice assistants prefer pre-rendered pages too.
+If your stack does not produce HTML on the server, you are gambling on crawler capabilities across SEO, AEO, and VEO.

 Every stack in the top 10 supports SSR or SSG.
 That is the baseline requirement.
 If your current site is a plain React or Vue SPA without a framework like Next.js or Nuxt, your pages may not be indexed properly.
 Learn more about how rendering strategy affects SEO.